 - Learning Resources

-The visual arts program believes that the best way to learn artistic values is to create art.
-While the study of aesthetics, technique and history plays a vital part in most facets of the fine arts curriculum, creating the “product” gives students the opportunity to appreciate the process of art making, to work analytically to solve problems, to respect others’ forms of expression and to interact in group efforts.
+The visual arts department believes that the best way to learn artistic values is to create art.
+The study of aesthetics, technique and history plays a vital part in learning to work analytically to solve problems, to respect others’ forms of expression and to interact in group efforts.
+Learning about the art of others builds art appreciation.
+Creating their own work gives students the opportunity to both appreciate the process of art making and personalize their own expressive voice, choice and individual interests.
 Students share their art with others through exhibits, publications and presentations.